p4lang/ptf/README.md

 a custom location), please refer to the [setuptools documentation] (https://pythonhosted.org/setuptools/setuptools.html).

-PTF can also be installed by using `pip` command:
+PTF can also be installed with `pip`:

 ```bash
 # Install the latest version